sklerder/SpamBarrier/readme.txt

 ##           - More explicit error messages when spamming conditions are met
 ##              (in previous releases, they were RC 1, RC 2, RC 3, now they
 ##              are IP SFS, IP DNSBL, Email SFS, HP)
+##
+## What's new since 1.0.7:
+##           - The statistics part of the plugin has been moved to a separate function.
+##              Thus, the plugin is instantaneously loaded.
+##              The statistics, when invoked, can take many seconds before displaying a result,
+##              depending on the number of records in the database
+##              (typically, about three to five seconds per 100 000 records).
+##           - Minor modifications on the translations of the plugin.
+##           - All the files of the plugins are now in Unix mode (end of line = LF).

 #